 Firstly, start with the right temperature of turtle tank water.
-Ideally, the turtle tank water should always be between 75°F to 80°F. And for the basking, the tank temperature may need to increase up to 78°F to 85°F.
+Ideally, the turtle tank water should always be between 75°F to 80°F. And for the basking, the tank temperature may need to increase from 78°F to 85°F.

 Both UV lamp and proper heating in the basking area is crucial since these two control turtle metabolism rate.
 Also, the lack of adequate basking results in Vitamin D deficiency that causes the turtle shell to grow weak.
 It will cause immature death.

-For natural protein sources, I suggest you boiled chickens, shrimps, insects, and mealworms.
-These are readily available in the turtle shop and serves as a high protein source.
+For natural protein sources, I suggest boiled chickens, shrimps, insects, and mealworms.
+These are readily available in the turtle shop and serve as a high protein source.

 Can Turtles Live Without Water?

-As we already know that turtle can go a long time without food.
+As we already know that turtles can go a long time without food.
 But is it the same when it comes to water?

 There are hundreds of examples where owners claimed that their turtle had survived months without proper or no food at all.
 But turtles’ survival chance without any water is short- maybe a few hours to a couple of days.
 Also, baby turtles have less control over their body and so will hardly survive a day or two without any water.

 Owning a turtle is a long-lasting commitment.
-Since turtles will probably live the entire of your lifespan, so, please don’t bring them at home unless you are confident and committed to pet it.
+Since turtles will probably live the entire of your lifespan, so, please don’t bring them at home unless you are confident and committed to petting them.